simonmcc/terraform-transform/README.md

 # Terraform Transform

-This tool will parse a Terraform plan file and `terraform state mv` resources that would normally be deleted & re-created.
+This tool will parse a Terraform plan file and generate `terraform state mv` resources that would normally be deleted & re-created.

 It can also be used to generate Terraform >=1.1 `moved` statements for non-trivial moves (e.g. when the index of a resource address has changed)